ishowdarkside/real-estate-fullstack-app/README.md

 # Real Estate Fullstack App
 Full-stack application for renting and buying real estate

+The web app isn't that mobile-friendly...I may work on it, soon.

 Hosted Website: https://ajdin-real-estate.onrender.com/
 ( Wait a few minutes before it loads a website, due to free hosting constraints)